Cellular automaton for spinor gravity in four dimensions

 \subsection{Discrete spinor gravity model}

 The aim of this note is to find a discretization of the spinor gravity models~\eqref{I3}, such that an appropriate choice of $G$ yields the unique jump step evolution operator for an automaton.
-We will define local cells as non-overlapping cubes in a three-dimensional lattice.
-The updating of the bit-configuration in a cell from $t$ to $\te$ depends only on the bit configuration in the same cell.
-For the next updating step from $\te$ to $t+2\eps$ the positions of the cells in the three-dimensional lattice are shifted, such that the bit configuration at $t+2\eps$ is influenced by the bit configurations in nine neighboring cells at $t$.
+We group several microscopic cells corresponding to lattice points $\vec x$ into \qq{local cells}.
+These local cells are defined as non-overlapping cubes in a three-dimensional lattice.
+The updating of the bit-configuration in a local cell from $t$ to $\te$ depends only on the bit configuration in the same local cell.
+For the next updating step from $\te$ to $t+2\eps$ the positions of the local cells in the three-dimensional lattice are shifted, such that the bit configuration at $t+2\eps$ is influenced by the bit configurations in nine neighboring local cells at $t$.
 This locality property characterizes cellular automata.
 It induces the causal structure characteristic for local quantum field theories.

-The task of finding a discrete model of the cellular automaton type is rather complex, since we have to guarantee that every allowed overall bit or fermion configuration at $t$ is updated to precisely one allowed overall configuration at $\te$.
+The task of finding a discrete model of the cellular automaton type remains rather complex, since we have to guarantee that every allowed bit or fermion configuration at $t$ is updated to precisely one allowed configuration at $\te$.
 The allowed configurations will be those for which at every site of the three-dimensional lattice the fermions can be grouped into a certain number of Lorentz invariants $\chi^A$.
 The total number of fermions therefore equals $0\ \text{mod}4$.
 The action~\eqref{I3} contains no terms with zero, one, two or three derivatives.
 It is odd under an arbitrary exchange of coordinates.
 The corresponding discrete symmetries will provide important guiding lines for the construction of a lattice action.
 We will realize these symmetries of the naive continuum limit by a sequence of $24$ different updatings which change the relative orientations in position and flavor space.
-Combining this sequence in a \qq{large updating step} the large updatings are then repeated.
+Combining this sequence in a \qq{large updating step} by $\Delta t=24\eps$ the large updatings are then repeated.